What do you want to know?

 - Always cook bell peppers until soft to reduce choking hazards.

-- Peel the skin if it is tough or hard to chew.
+- Peel the skin if it's tough or hard to chew.

 Common questions